 8. Mount Agung trek

-Possibly the most exhilarating and rewarding adventure on Bali is the early morning trek up Mount Agung.
+Possibly one of the most exhilarating and adventurous things to do in Bali is the early morning trek up Mount Agung.
 Wake up at 1am and catch the tour bus to the base of the mountain, where you’ll ascend the mountain side in darkness with a torch, avoiding tropical bushes and local wildlife.
 The experience is challenging but rewarding, as you’ll get to see the bright orange horizon as the sun rises over the mountain.
 Your trek ends with a descent back to the base and trip back to your hotel for some well-earned sleep.
 Just look at the amazing pictures that can be captured on this mountain adventure…

 9. Ocean Walking